Junaid-Aftab/junaid-aftab.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
 description: This page provides a selected list of courses I have taught.
-For a comprehensive list, including courses for which I served as a graduate TA, please refer to my CV.
+Please refer to my CV for an exhaustive list of courses for which I have served as a TA.
 nav: true
 nav_order: 3
 ---